mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/quick-start/index.md

 # Prerequisite

 - DC/OS should be installed on your cluster.
-To know about installing DC/OS visit (Link will be here).

 # Steps